History of Poonch district: Sovereign State

+Kashmir Sultanate

 Poonch came under the Kashmir Sultanate during late 15th century through the military campaigns of Malik Tazi Bhat, a general of the Sultanate.
 He led military campaigns that resulted in the conquest and administration of several regions, including Poonch, Jammu, Rajouri, Bhimber, Jhelum, Sialkot, and Gujrat, from 1475 to 1487.
 Following its incorporation, Poonch was administered as a vassal state under the Kashmir Sultanate.
 Local rulers retained a degree of autonomy but were required to acknowledge the suzerainty of the Sultan and provide tribute and military support when necessary.

 This arrangement persisted until the late 16th century, when the region came under Mughal influence.
 In 1596, Mughal Emperor Jahangir granted Siraj-ud-Din Rathore rulership over Poonch, marking the end of its vassalage under Kashmir.

 Mughal era

 In 1596, Mughal emperor Jahangir made Siraj-Ud-Din Rathore the ruler of Poonch.
 During his second visit to Kashmir in 1592, Akbar had come through the Haji Pir Pass along with Jahangir (then Prince Salim), at which time Rathore had impressed them with his hospitality.
-Siraj-Ud-Din and his descendants ruled the Poonch area up to 1792: Siraj-Ud-Din Rathore (1596–1648), Fateh Mohammad Rathore (1648-1700), Abdul Razak Rathore (1700–1747), Mohammad Zaman Rathore (1747–1748), Asid Yaar Khan Kishtwari (1749–1760), Ali Gohar Rathore (1756–1760), Raja Rustam Rathore (1760–1786), Raja Shahbaz Rathore (1786–1792).
+Siraj-Ud-Din and his descendants ruled the Poonch area up to 1792: Siraj-Ud-Din Rathore (1596–1648), Fateh Mohammad Rathore (1648-1700), Abdul Razak Rathore (1700–1747), Mohammad Zaman Rathore (1747–1748), Asid Yaar Khan Kishtwari (1749–1760), Ali Gohar Rathore (1756–1760), Raja Rustam Rathore (1760–1786), Raja Shahbaz Rathore (1786–1792), Raja Bahadur Khan Rathore (1792–1798), Raja Sherbaz Rathore (1804–1808).